 I’ve had a lot of requests for a sausage egg and cheese casserole without bread.
-This green chili egg casserole fits the bill with good things like spicy chorizo sausage, hatch chili peppers and two kinds of cheese.
-My tasters couldn’t get enough of this chorizo egg bake.
-It serves 6 hungry diners or 8 if you’re serving it with other sides.
-Chorizo egg bake is a great breakfast for weekends and holidays.
+This green chile egg casserole fits the bill with good things like spicy chorizo sausage, hatch chili peppers and two kinds of cheese.
+Serve this chorizo breakfast casserole for weekend brunch or holiday gatherings.

 What is chorizo?

 Chorizo is a spicy sausage made from seasoned ground pork.
-It’s popular in Spanish, Mexican, Portuguese, Catalan, Puerto Rican, South American and Filipino cooking – and it’s definitely a fave in my house.
+It’s popular in Spanish, Mexican, Portuguese, Catalan, Puerto Rican, South American and Filipino cooking.

 Two types of chorizo

 There are two main types of chorizo, Spanish and Mexican, but they’re very different.

 I used raw Mexican chorizo for this green chili egg casserole.
 It’s spicy and browns up well in a skillet.